 In the first year, FPM scholars undertake a list of selected PGP core courses, as required in (recommended by each) different functional areas.
 The second year coursework would include specially designed doctoral courses, advanced courses and PGP elective courses in accordance to the scholars' area of interest.
 The scholar is required to ensure completion of required credits for each academic year as prescribed in the FPM manual.

+On successful completion of the course work, the scholar must qualify in the comprehensive examination before taking up the thesis work.
 The thesis stage is of two years.
 The scholar will select a thesis topic from among the areas: Economics; Finance; Human Resource Management; Marketing; Organizational Behaviour; Production, Operations & Decision Sciences and Strategic Management.
 The scholar is expected to identify a thesis topic in consultation with a thesis advisor, and work under the supervision of a Thesis Advisory Committee.
 On successful completion of all the requirements of the FPM, a scholar will be awarded the title 'Fellow in Management of UBS'.

 1. Courses from the Post-Graduate program in Management